-After eating a fair amount of thin crust pizza over the years, I have laid out a few ground rules for what makes good pizza.
+After eating a fair amount of pizza over the years, I have laid out a few ground rules for what makes good pizza.
+There are so many amazing ways to make pizza, and places like New York pizza can help you find some of the most fantastic pizza in the whole Big Apple.
+Personally, I am quite picky over my pizza, and some of you may find my ground rules to be incorrect.
 These include but are not limited to:

 – The right centre-crust to edge-crust ratio.
 A good Neapolitan style pizza has to be thin and crisp underneath while remaining adequately doughy around the edges.
 No one wants cracker crust.
 In my opinion, it should have a char and chew similar to naan bread.